Skip to main content

 Proposing and upvoting upgrades

-During a Proposal period, bakers can propose kernel or security updates by calling the new_proposal entrypoint of the appropriate governance contract:
+During a Proposal period, bakers can propose updates by calling the new_proposal entrypoint of the appropriate governance contract and passing the hash of their proposed kernel, as in this example, which uses <KERNEL_HASH> as the kernel hash:

-octez-client transfer 0 from $YOUR_ADDRESS to $CONTRACT_ADDRESS \
+octez-client transfer 0 from my_wallet to KT1XdSAYGXrUDE1U5GNqUKKscLWrMhzyjNeh \

 The command takes these parameters:

-• YOUR_ADDRESS: The address or Octez client alias of your baker account
+• The address or Octez client alias of your baker account

-• CONTRACT_ADDRESS: The address of the Etherlink kernel or security governance contract
+• The address of the Etherlink kernel governance contract

-To upvote a proposed kernel or security update during a Proposal period, call the upvote_proposal entrypoint with the same parameters:
+To upvote a proposed kernel update during a Proposal period, call the upvote_proposal entrypoint with the same parameters:

-octez-client transfer 0 from $YOUR_ADDRESS to $CONTRACT_ADDRESS \
+octez-client transfer 0 from my_wallet to KT1XdSAYGXrUDE1U5GNqUKKscLWrMhzyjNeh \

 --entrypoint "upvote_proposal" \